-Please #shoplocal in Blackpool town centre while redevelopment and building work is underway to invest in the town and create better, more attractive places.
+Please #shoplocal in Blackpool town centre, even while redevelopment and building work is underway.
+Investment in the town centre is creating better, more attractive places.

 The view over Blackpool from the roof of Sainsbury’s at Talbot Road

 It’s an exciting time in our town, with a lot of investment and planning coming to fruition.
-You know what they always say on house programmes on TV – infrastructure investment and building work is always a sign that a place is on the up!
+You know what they always say on TV – local investment and construction is always a sign that a place is on the up!

 The Blackpool tramway is being extended to the railway station.
-The town centre will be getting a new conference centre, a new IMAX cinema, more places to shop and eat.
-There are new four and five star hotels being built and the look and feel of streets will be improved.
+The town centre is getting a new conference centre, a new IMAX cinema, and more places to shop and eat.
+New four and five star hotels are being built.
+The look and feel of streets will be improved.

 Blackpool BID – A Better Town Centre for Everyone

-While all this work is going on, Blackpool BID is concentrating on its primary role.
+While all this work is going on, Blackpool BID concentrates on its primary role.
 To create a cleaner, safer and inviting town centre with something for everyone, for shopping, entertainment, food and drink.

 A SAFER DAYTIME & NIGHT TIME ECONOMY